lalaithion/python_challenge/README.md

 `python3 main.py database.json -l`

+Instead of opening a REPL, you can also run a single query from the command line:

+`python3 main.py -l database.json -c 'show [geoip.city] where (geoip.country != US)'`

 ### Query Language

 After loading and saving the database, it will open a shell where you can enter commands to